LPRDev/RoverSentry/README.md

 Once programmed with the patrol path the RoverSentry is autonomous and will continue its patrol until the entire patrol path has been traversed.

 # Capabilities
-* Web page for setup and mission monitoring
+* Protrols a property and takes snapshots of intruders
   * Utilizes GPS to traverse a property (reqires mission planner - see below)
+  * Heat sensing snapshots
+* Web based dashboard for setup and mission monitoring
+  * Gallery of mission snapshots
   * Video capture with night vision mode
   * Real time viewing of mission using standard browser
-* Heat sensing snapshots
 * Support for real time telemetry monitoring (mission planner compatible) built in

 # Hardware